-We knew the prospect would be challenging.
+We knew it would be challenging.
 For starters, could we develop the right design?
 Find U.S. manufacturers willing to work with a young, unproven company?
 Source sustainable materials that meet our quality standards?
 Streamline supply chain logistics to minimize carbon emissions, reduce costs, and deliver on the promise of affordability.

-The first break came when I reconnected with award-winning designer Christopher Douglas.
+The first break came when I reconnected with multidisciplinary designer Christopher Douglas.
 In the early-2000s, Christopher introduced the Knock-Down, Drag-Out furniture collection for his own brand, Material Furniture.
 His flat-pack furniture was stripped to its essentials, designed to be taken apart, yet playful in its interweaving of clean lines and gracefully proportioned curves.
 A dining table anchored the collection (image below).

 In 2007, Time Magazine named Christopher to its Style & Design 100.

 When Christopher signed on with Simbly to have us reintroduce the dining table to design enthusiasts, we knew we'd found the right product to anchor our first capsule furniture collection.
 The table’s modern flat-pack design still feels fresh, relevant, and timeless.

 The original dining table was made using Forest Stewardship Council (FSC) wood, which we've also selected for the current version.
 FSC is the gold standard for wood certification - ensuring that the material we use has been sustainably harvested and sourced from forests where responsible forestry management practices are in place that support ecosystem sustainability, biodiversity and long-term environmental, social and economic benefit.